-- The Domain Name Service (DNS) - The Network Information Service (NIS), formerly called Yellow Pages (YP)
+- The Domain Name Service (DNS) - The Network Information Service (NIS)

 The library routines in /usr/lib/libc.so allow transparent access to DNS, NIS, and local /etc files.
 The name services configuration file, /etc/svc.conf, dictates which naming services are queried, and in what order, for a particular database.